The closure of John Daly’s Wicked Stick Golf Course in 2015 eliminated one of the Grand Strand’s perceived attractions for big hitters.

 If distance is the conversation, it would be impossible not to include Farmstead.
 Overall, the course has plenty of distance throughout, including the three par 5s that all measure north of 540 yards.
-What turns the most heads, however, is the mammoth 767-yard par 6 that closes out the day in one state and ends in another.
+What turns the most heads, however, is the mammoth 767-yard par 6 (pictured above) that closes out the day in one state and ends in another.

 After curving into South Carolina for a number of holes, No. 18 brings you back into the Tar Heel state after teeing off on that signature hole.
 Big hitters have an advantage, obviously, and you wouldn’t be the first person in the history of the hole to attempt to hit the driver off the turf on your second shot.

 When Tom Doak laid out Heathland, he did so with the mindset of something different.
 Instead of heavy tree lines or the super-thick grasses that are somewhat prevalent at Legends’ other two home-site tracks, much of the groundwork was leveled somewhat to allow for the open-design breezes to further affect the 6,800-yard, par-71 design.

 That element – trees are really only an issue on five of the holes – opens up the first shot for the driver time and again.
 For those who are relatively accurate with the big dog, it can be the difference in five or even 10 fewer strokes in a hurry.